JetBrains-Research/paddle/README.md

 - `sources`: name of the directory with all the source files (`src/` by default). \
   If you have several Python
   packages within a single Paddle project, please, store all of them under this folder.
+But generally speaking, this is not encouraged: the preferred way is "one Python package == one Paddle project".
 - `tests`: name of the directory with tests  (`tests/` by default).
 - `resources`: name of the directory with project's resources (`resources/` by default).
 - `dist`: name of the directory where the distribution files (e.g., `.whl`) are built and stored